 There are numerous benefits that we got from this way of mortgage shopping.

-- When you are in front of your computer and printouts, it helps in visualizing and comparing quotes, including fees and rates.
-You are aware of current market rates and also any potential competitor’s rate.
+When you have printouts in front of you on your computer, it helps in visualizing and comparing quotes, including fees and rates.

-- You can create a competition and secure least rate.
-All lenders sent me a soft (pdf) copy of the good faith estimate.
-Once you get the quote, you can create a healthy competition between lenders to match and surpass each other’s rates.
-In my case, although Discover was second best initially, they competed and went ahead to secure the loan.
-I became the ultimate winner for getting a lowest rate with no fee.
+All lenders sent me a soft copy of the good faith estimate.
+Once you get the quote, you can create healthy competition between lenders to match and surpass each other’s rates.

-What could have gone wrong for us in Mortgage Loan Shopping
+What could have gone wrong in Mortgage Loan Shopping for us?

 There are a lot of hidden fees that surface in that truth in lending statement.
 The cost of borrowing money can be very high, and it sounds like you did a great job leveraging the modern tools to get the best rate and closing costs.